Practical Project Management (Earn 16 PDUs)

 Who this course is for:

-- Anyone involved in projects that wants to understand the practical essentials of the project management process.
+- Anyone working on projects that wants to understand the practical essentials of the project management best practices.

 Instructor

-Bill is currently a management consultant helping clients work better and get more done.
-Previously, he founded and ran the cloud company Cirrus Computing for ten years.
-Before that, he spent 14 years in aerospace where he served as company System Engineering Manager and Software Manager, Project Manager for system integration projects up to $55M, and in a range of senior roles on other projects up to $3B.
+Bill is currently an Ottawa based management consultant helping clients work better and get more done.
+Previously, he founded and ran the open source cloud company Cirrus Computing for ten years.
+Before that, he spent 14 years in aerospace where he served as company System Engineering Manager and Software Manager for a functional organization of more than 50 people, Project Manager for system integration projects up to $55M, and in a range of senior roles on other projects up to $3B.

-Bill received a Ph.D. in Computer Science from the University of New Brunswick in 1992 for a thesis on algorithms that build geodesic domes in multiple dimensions in optimum space and time.
-While at UNB, he also served as Principle Investigator on a secure network modeling project, and taught eleven undergraduate courses.
-His professional training includes Leadership, Entrepreneurship, Project Management, Risk Management, System Architecture, and System Engineering.
+Bill received a Ph.D. in Computer Science from the University of New Brunswick in 1992 for discovery of an algorithm that build geodesic domes in multiple dimensions in optimum space and time.
+While at UNB, he also taught eleven undergraduate courses.
+His professional training includes Leadership, Entrepreneurship, Project Management, Risk Management, Negotiating, and System Engineering.
 He has taught courses in Program Management, Project Management, Risk Management, Cost and Schedule Control, and Negotiating.